rosmord/jsesh-documentation/www/user/pages/090.extending_sign_list/010.importingGlyphs/docs.md

 ## JSesh-ready signs

 The simplest way to add signs to your library is to create SVG files with the right size.
-You should use a dimension for the whole quadrant of 1800px x 1800px.
-Of course, the picture might be smaller if the glyph does not occupy a whole quadrant.
+You should use a dimension for the whole quadrat of 1800px x 1800px.
+Of course, the picture might be smaller if the glyph does not occupy a whole quadrat.

-JSesh can also use signs with a base quadrant size of 18px, but I'd suggest avoiding it.
+JSesh can also use signs with a base quadrat size of 18px, but I'd suggest avoiding it.

 Your SVG file should have a name which corresponds to a code (say, `US1A1VARA.svg`).